pbiecek/xai_resources/README.md

 * [Why your firm must embrace explainable AI to get ahead of the hype and understand the business logic of AI](https://www.hfsresearch.com/pointsofview/escape-the-black-box-take-steps-toward-explainable-ai-today-or-risk-damaging-your-business); Maria Terekhova; If AI is to have true business-ready capabilities, it will only succeed if we can design the business logic behind it.
 That means business leaders who are steeped in business logic need to be front-and-center in the AI design and management processes.

 * [Explainable AI : The margins of accountability](https://www.information-age.com/explainable-ai-123476397/); Yaroslav Kuflinski; How much can anyone trust a recommendation from an AI?
 Increasing the adoption of ethics in artificial intelligence

+### 2017

+* [AI Could Resurrect a Racist Housing Policy](https://motherboard.vice.com/en_us/article/4x44dp/ai-could-resurrect-a-racist-housing-policy) And why we need transparency to stop it.- "The fact that we can't investigate the COMPAS algorithm is a problem"

+### 2016

+* [How We Analyzed the COMPAS Recidivism Algorithm](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm); ProPublica investigation.
+Black defendants were often predicted to be at a higher risk of recidivism than they actually were.
+Our analysis found that black defendants who did not recidivate over a two-year period were nearly twice as likely to be misclassified as higher risk compared to their white counterparts (45 percent vs. 23 percent).
+The analysis also showed that even when controlling for prior crimes, future recidivism, age, and gender, black defendants were 45 percent more likely to be assigned higher risk scores than white defendants.

 ## Theses